Gustavinho/laravel-views/doc/table-view.md

 public $searchBy = ['name', 'email'];
 ```

-When this property is configured, a search input is shown at the top left of the table
+When this property is configured, a search input is shown at the top left of the table.

-When you want to search with relational properties, you can specify the search key by `$relation.$column`
+You can also search with relational properties, by specifying the key in the format of `$relationship.$column`.

+Ex .
 When your `$model` has a relationship called `user`.

 ```php

 class Review extends Model